RalfEggert/zend-expressive-tutorial/doc/book/part4.md

 }
 ```

-* The class `AlbumCreateHandleAction` three dependencies:
+* The class `AlbumCreateHandleAction` has three dependencies:

   * It needs the instance of the router to generate an URL for a route to
     redirect to.